 CELLULAR AND DATA SERVICE/ Available most of the time

 On my last visit to wadi Shawka, it was raining heavily across the UAE.
-My hiking companion and I were hesitant to drive all the way to the mountains as the likelihood of being able to hike was really low.
+My hiking companion and I were hesitant to drive all the way to the mountains as the likelihood of being able to hike seemed really low.
 Nevertheless, we took a chance and to our pleasant surprise, there were only short moderate rains for the first half of the day and lots of sunshine in the afternoon while the rest of the country was facing massive storms.
-Certainly, it was an unusual plan that nature had prepared for us – we finished the hike after sunset and watched beautiful thunder and lightning illuminating the sky above the mountains.
+Certainly, it was an unusual plan that nature had prepared for us – we finished the hike after sunset and watched beautiful thunder and lightning illuminating the sky above the UAE mountains.
 It was a surreal experience – Shawka was probably the only area in the country that was untouched by the storm that day.

 You can hike in Wadi Shawka at any time of the day from November to March.
-Trekking is still possible early mornings when the weather heats up.
-You would have to have a good heat tolerance and be well prepared if you choose to go hiking in June, July or August.
+Trekking is still possible in the early mornings when the weather heats up.
+You would have to have a good heat tolerance and be well prepared if you choose to go hiking in June, July, or August.
 A note to somebody who has never experienced summer in the UAE – it is notorious.

 In general, all the outdoor activities in the UAE are the most enjoyable during the winter or early spring months.
 Wadi Shawka is highly exposed to the sun with very little natural shade.
-There are a few man-made shaded seating areas for the hikers to take a rest, however, all the trails are purely out under the sun.
+There are a few man-made shaded seating areas for the hikers to take a rest.
+However, all the trails are purely out under the sun.